BCJ Numerators from Differential Operator of Multidimensional Residue: Reduction matrix and evaluation of CHY integrals

-where we name the matrix $\mathcal M_{q(\sigma)}^{n,m}$ the \textit{reduction matrix} whose elements are just functions of $s_{ij}$.
-Note that the reduction matrix depends only on the factor $q(\sigma)$ and the orders of the differential operators while it knows nothing about the specific expression of the factor $h'_0$.
-Moreover, its dependence on the operator orders is quite trivial, as we will soon observe in examples.
+We name the matrix $M_{q(\sigma)}^{(n,m)}$ the \textit{reduction matrix}.
+The reduction matrix depends only on the factor $q(\sigma)$ and the orders of the differential operators while it knows nothing about the specific expression of the factor $h'_0$.
+We note that although the reduction matrix depends on $q(\sigma)$, its entries are only functions of momenta.